dumindul/Weemo.js_beta/examples/README.md

 ### How to use the examples

-Each one-to-one call examples are composed by two html files.
+Each one-to-one call example is composed of two html files.
 One called **caller.html** and the other one named ```callee.html```.
 In order to initiate a call between these two pages here a the steps you have to follow:

 - Open ```callee.html``` in one computer and wait te be connected.
 You will know that you are connected when you will see these sentences appear in your browswer: